TickTeam/guide-tt/how_to_set_language_in_ticktick.md

 ### How to set language in TickTick?

-TickTick now supports multiple languages within web app.
+TickTick is available in many languages.

-1.Click the avatar on top right corner.
+1.Click the avatar in the upper-right hand corner of the screen.

 2.Click “Settings” and then choose “Preferences”.